 At VictoriaPlum.com, you’ll find most of our straight baths are crafted from high quality, acrylic that’s warm to the touch, and has excellent impact and scratch-resistance for superb durability.

-Place your bath on a level surface and use the instructions which came with it to prepare.
+Place your bath on a level surface.

 If the bath has handles, fit them now.

-Take a couple of wooden battens up to 60mm wide and stand the bath on these to help protect your floor.
+Roughly adjust the height of the legs to match your desired bath height using a tape measure.
+Handy hint: Take a couple of wooden battens up to 60mm wide and stand the bath on these to help protect your floor.
 If laid on floorboards, these should be at 90 degrees to the joists.

 Turn the water back on at the mains.
 Check for leaks by closing the waste and running a bath.

+Tile down to the bath and seal round the edges with silicone sealant.
 Handy hint: Fill the bath with water before sealing it.
 The weight of the water will help create a good watertight seal.

 Congratulations!
 You’ve now fitted your straight bath.